Dealing with Infertility/Fertility Difficulties

 Almost all cases of infertility are overwhelmingly physiological and the infertility issue itself can be exacerbated by the physical (hormonal injections, or other treatments) and emotional rigors of the treatment itself.
 There are some studies connecting infertility to medication side effects or money worries.

 How I treat individuals/couples dealing with infertility issues

 I often use an integrative approach to treat people going through fertility issues.
 I use techniques from Cognitive Behavioral Therapy (CBT), as well as psychotherapy, Mindfulness, ACT, EFT, Gottman Therapy, and other types of therapy I’ve trained on and maybe useful to the treatment.
 I provide a non-judgmental environment where patients can find support and candidness to be open about their most inner feelings and thoughts.
 I provide support throughout the fertility treatment and during pregnancy and after birth for the mother, father, and family (if necessary).
 I help patients to better their sleep patterns, and provide information on how to manage fatigue, reduce stress, deal with depression anxiety, and improve communication with each other and other people.
 I help individuals and couples to increase coping strategies and provide help with making decisions.

 I also provide support and help couples make the difficult decision to stop seeking fertility treatment.
 Often times one partner wants to stop trying, as the other wants to continue, which can cause great strain on the relationship.
 Open discussions of options for the family/couple are highly encouraged in session.

 Typical outcomes of infertility issues psychological treatment

 After completing treatment, patients can expect to move to a healthier level of functioning and acceptance.
 People who have completed treatment reported higher levels of well-being and more life satisfaction.

 Since individuals/couples come to treatment in different times of their fertility treatment, the duration of treatment will depend on what stage they are (beginning, middle, end of fertility treatment).
-Either way, one can expect seeing benefits of therapy in the first couple months of treatment.
+Either way, one can expect seeing benefits of therapy in the first couple of months of treatment.

 At the beginning of treatment, people will attend sessions weekly.
 Later, patients may attend sessions every other week or even once a month for check-ins.